MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-menusuite-functionality.md

 # Adding Pages and Reports to Tell me

-The [!INCLUDE[prodshort](includes/prodshort.md)] client includes the **Tell me** feature that lets users find objects and help by entering a search terms.
+The [!INCLUDE[prodshort](includes/prodshort.md)] client includes the **Tell me** feature that lets users find objects and online help articles by entering search terms.
 When you have added a page or a report in your extension, you most likely want it to be discoverable to users in **Tell me**.
 In AL, you make a page or report searchable from **Tell me** by setting the [UsageCategory property](properties/devenv-usagecategory-property.md) in code.
 The **UsageCategory** setting will make the page or report searchable, and the value chosen for the setting will further sub categorize the item.

 ![TellMe](../media/tellme.jpg)